-National Regional Field Desks (NRFDs) will report to the Deputy National Field Director.
+National Regional Field Desks (NRFDs) will report to the Deputy National Field Desk.
 The NRFDs will be the primary staff members responsible for tracking state-by-state programmatic priorities.
 NRFDs will be key link between state leadership staff and DC departments, tracking and communicating support or information needs both from states and from DC team members, ensuring FOF’s HQ is delivering support to state teams in a timely and comprehensive manner.
 NRFDs will work alongside regional counterparts in other FOF departments to shepherd processes: scripts, capacity projections and goals, targeting, literature and materials, leases and contracts, partnerships and other agreements, state field department hiring, quantitative and qualitative reporting, and more.

 Specific Responsibilities Include: